many-pw/MCLOBwVMs/README.md

 1. terraform to make new mediums, tiny, and large on cloud provider(s).

-2. use default tiny linux available
+2. use latest fedora when possible.

-3. script to make linux have dnf/yum installs u need
+3. script to make linux have dnf installs u need

 4. script to change no. files. and/or add SWAP

-5. script to do src installs of stuff not in dnf/yum
+5. script to do src installs of stuff not in dnf

 Your cluster of VMs can still grow and shrink.
 You can orchestrate symphonies of pods and services just like before in k8s.